Notebooks

 I find this literature irritating and opaque.
 This is at least somewhat because I do not yet understand it well, and there's too much of it.
 But clearly I need to wrap my head around it, before I become technically obsolete.
 My scare quotes in the title of these notes thus derive in part from jealousy and fear.
 But only in part: the names here seem like proof positive that McDermott's critique of "wishful mnemonics" needs to be re-introduced into the basic curriculum of AI.

 (Because this is getting some --- forgive the phrase --- attention, I find myself having to clarify, again, that these notebooks are always me working out what I think, and tracking my reading.
 I put them online because I have the least sexy kind of exhibitionist streak imaginable sometimes people offer to help me learn, and some people say they find them useful.
 Please do not confuse random online writing, even forcefully-expressed random online writing, with actual intellectual authority.
-Here, I think the previous paragraph makes it plain just how much deference anyone should pay to these opinions, and how likely these notes are to contain errors.
+Here, I think the previous paragraph makes it plain just how little deference anyone should pay to these opinions, and how likely these notes are to contain errors.
 Those already familiar with this area should learn nothing here.)

 (The organization here is bad; I should begin with what's now the last section, "Language Models", where most of the material doesn't care about the details of how the models work, then open up that box to "Transformers", and then open up that box to "Attention".)